ms-iot/ROSOnWindows/GettingStarted/Setup.md

     + `choco source add -n=ros-win -s="https://roswin.azurewebsites.net/api/v2" --priority=1`
     + `choco upgrade ros-melodic-desktop -y`

+### Using ROS on Windows
+ROS makes heavy use of the Windows Command Prompt.
+You will often find that you need to have many command prompts open at once.
+Each command prompt you open where you intend to use ROS commands, you'll need to run the setup script.

++ Open the Visual Studio command prompt created above.
++ Execute the ROS setup script `c:\opt\ros\x64\setup.bat`
++ You can now execute ROS Commands, including checking out packages, building your nodes or launching ROS

-Congratulations!
-You have successfully installed ROS for Windows after all the previous steps.
-Now you are all set to further explore [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) with ROS for Windows.
+Now you are all set to further explore [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).
+[Microsoft has a staging fork of the ROS tutorials](https://github.com/ms-iot/ros_tutorials) which should be used instead of the repository in the tutorials.

+If you are new to ROS on Windows, please visit the[ Differences between ROS on Windows and ROS on Linux page](UsingROSonWindows.md) which describes some differences you'll encounter between what you see in the ROS tutorials and running on Windows.

+### Getting Help
+If you need help with ROS or ROS on Windows, please check out the [troubleshooting page](Troubleshooting.md)

 ### Stay Up to Date
 Builds are updated nightly.
-If you want to move your tree forward, use Chocolatey's upgrade feature:
+If you want to move your environment forward, use Chocolatey's upgrade feature:

 +  Open the ROS Command Prompt created above and approve the administrative elevation if not already opened.
     + Run the following command: